 UTA Libraries provide no-cost access to Pressbooks for UTA faculty, staff, and students interested in creating or modifying open educational resources (OER).
 Pressbooks is a web-based publishing tool that allows authors to easily import content and export the resulting publication to a variety of formats, including MOBI, EPUB, and PDF.
 Additionally, the platform and compatible plugins support embedded multimedia, interactive assessment, and web annotation.
 Learn more about resources being developed at UTA on PressbooksEDU News.

 Mavs Open Press manages UTA's OER catalog.
 All members of the UTA community are invited to join our Pressbooks Sandbox.
 The Sandbox allows interested persons to experiment with and learn about the platform.
-Request access to the Sandbox to get started.

 Video demonstration of PressbooksEDU.
 Includes cloning and annotation features.

 Pressbooks has built in support for Hypothes.is, which is a web annotation tool.
-Users can highlight and annotate Pressbooks content right in the webpage itself leading to a more engaging and interactive experience.
+Users can highlight and annotate Pressbooks content right in the webpage itself, leading to a more engaging and interactive experience.

-Pressbooks has a H5P plugin that allows authors to create rich interactive content within the platform.
+Pressbooks has an H5P plugin that allows authors to create rich interactive content within the platform.
 H5P has a wide range of content types, which can be found on their website.
 Additionally, H5P maintains a list of each content type's accessibility status measured against WCAG 2.0 AA standards.
 Below are examples of content that can be embedded in Pressbooks.